Dublin Institute of Adult Education

 Maynooth College, who also founded AONTAS), in 1966 the institute was reconstituted into the Dublin Institute of Adult Education.

 In 1974 the Dublin Diocese through the Dublin Institute of Adult Education set up the Dublin Literary Scheme.
+UCD Professor of Sociology Mons Conor K. Ward served as Chairman.

 Today the institute is in No. 3.
 Mountjoy Square and is called the Dublin Adult Learning Centre.
 Appointed in 1993 its current director is Mary Maher, she also served as chairperson of NALA for 6 years (1997-2003).

 No. 3 Mountjoy Square

 The building was built c.
 1790 by Frederick Darley senior, for a Joseph Goff (flour merchant, member of the RDS, and a director and governor the Bank of Ireland).
-It was owned from 1909 by Alderman Walter L. Cole who became a sinn fein TD for Cavan, and a friend of Arhtur Griffith, and used for meetings of the banned first Dáil in 1919.
+It was owned from 1909 by Alderman Walter L. Cole who became a sinn fein TD for Cavan, and a friend of Arthur Griffith, and used for meetings of the banned first Dáil in 1919.
 The house featured in a RTE Radio documentary presented by Joe Duffy.